tyreer/es6-for-everybody/WesBos_ES6_Module21.md

 }
 ```
-+ Just as with arrays and objects, function arguments can accept __trialing commas__
++ Just as with arrays and objects, function arguments can accept __trailing commas__
-+ Rationale is that someone contributing will not have a line they're not really associated with come up as their edit just because they added a commas
++ Rationale is that someone contributing will not have a line they're not really associated with come up as their edit just because they added a comma
-+ Add rule to __ESLint__ and __Prettier__
++ Typically best to just add rule to __ESLint__ and __Prettier__

 #### 77 - Object.entries() + Object.values()
 ```js